 How to Finish your Audit Schedule by December 31st

-This blog provides viable options to consider related to successfully completing your audit schedule by year’s end.
+This blog provides viable options related to successfully completing your audit schedule by the end of the year.

 Let’s say that there are 34 days until the end of 2012.
 You have four supplier audits and three internal audits to complete.
 Of course, all but two of these ISO 13485 audits are overdue.
 What should you do?